-- · completion of a questionnaire/survey by each director, facilitated by the Company Secretary; - the preparation and provision of a report to each director with feedback on the performance of the Board based on the survey results; and - the Board meeting to discuss any areas and actions for improvement.
+- completion of a questionnaire/survey by each director, facilitated by the Company Secretary; - the preparation and provision of a report to each director with feedback on the performance of the Board based on the survey results; and - the Board meeting to discuss any areas and actions for improvement.

-An internal Board assessment was not carried out during the year ending 30 June 2023 and will be carried out in FY24.
+An internal Board assessment was not carried out during the year ending 30 June 2024 but has commenced in FY25.